Thank you, Mr Speaker—[Hon. Members: “Resign!”] It’s a bit early!

 Was it not Disraeli who said that London taxis were the “gondolas of London”?
 I share that view.
 We are very lucky to have the taxi drivers that we have.
 I think that the shop steward of these sessions will find that—[Interruption.]
 Well, are most shop stewards not self-elected?
 I thought that that was how those things worked.
 My right hon.
 Friend will be able to raise that with the new Secretary of State for Transport.

-With more people self-employed than on the minimum wage, and more people self-employed than in the public sector by 2020, any Government worth their salt, and a Government who say they are the party for the people and working people, should know that putting the self-employed at the front of their agenda is vital.
+With more people self-employed than on the minimum wage, and more people self-employed than in the public sector by 2020, any Government worth their salt, and a Government who say they are the party for the people and working people, should know that putting the self-employed at the top of their agenda is vital.
 Can we have a debate in Government time on self-employed workers’ rights, and particularly maternity and paternity rights?

 The great thing to remember is that the self-employed are the entrepreneurs of the future.
 They are the ones who create the new businesses and new jobs.
 It is a fantastically dynamic part of our economy.
 The hon.
 Lady’s question is well timed, because I am sitting next to the new Secretary of State for Business, Energy and Industrial Strategy, who will have heard her plea and will no doubt take it into consideration.